05vishal/CAR_RENTAL_SYSTEM/README.md

-# Car Rental System Documentation
+# Car Rental System Web Development
+using PHP and Mysql
 ## Project Overview
 The **Car Rental System** is a web-based application designed to manage car bookings, user reservations, and administrative tasks efficiently.
 The system allows users to book cars, while administrators can manage bookings, handle customer queries, and maintain car details.